Framework-R-D/phlex-design/doc/conceptual_design.rst

       - A *fold* algorithm is executed over the :product:`GoodHits` data products to sum the hit energy (i.e. :product:`TotalHitEnergy`) across all `APA`\ s for a given `Spill`.
       - After a *filter* has been applied with the *predicate* :mathfunc:`high_energy`, an *observe* algorithm is used to fill a histogram with hit-related information from the :product:`GoodHits` data products.

-   *data-product writers*
+   *data-product preservers*
-      Data-product writers are plugins that write data products to framework outputs (see :numref:`ch_conceptual_design/writers:Data-Product writers`)
+      Data-product preservers are plugins that write data products to framework outputs (see :numref:`ch_conceptual_design/preservers:Data-Product preservers`)

-      Each of the five writers in :numref:`workflow` is responsible for writing to one or more output files.
+      Each of the five preservers in :numref:`workflow` is responsible for writing to one or more output files.

    *resources*
       Most workflows require access to some external resource (see :numref:`ch_conceptual_design/resources:Resources`).